liborty/TokenCrypt/README.md

 ### `ncrpt [options] indir keydir outdir`

-This script speedily executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
+This script performs data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
 Also recursive archiving and subsequent archive maintenance.

 Long options introduced by `--` are also recognised.
 The options explained: